smogon/pokemon-showdown/PROTOCOL.md

 - `POKEBALL` is left blank if it's a regular Poké Ball.

-- `HIDDENPOWERTYPE` is left blank if the Pokémon is not Hyper Trained, or if Hyper Training doesn't affect IVs.
+- `HIDDENPOWERTYPE` is left blank if the Pokémon is not Hyper Trained, if Hyper Training doesn't affect IVs, or if it's represented by a move in the moves list.

 - If `POKEBALL` and `HIDDENPOWERTYPE` are both blank, the commas will be left off.